On this page:

 Comment on Section 2.4

 This section articulates how faculty authority is allocated among University, campus, and school faculties.
 Whether the allocated authority is legislative or consultative and where legislative authority is limited to enacting " standards and procedures" is governed by Sections 2.2 and 2.3.
 The structure of academic units is distinctive on each campus.
 To cope with this, the constitution specifies (in Section 2.4.B) that in regard to academic programs that are not part of a school, campus faculties have the authority of a school faculty and authorizes faculties (in Section 2.5.C) to delegate authority to departments and divisions.
 The concept of "school" should be understood with appropriate flexibility.
-For example, the University Libraries should be treated as a school in appropriate ways.

 Section 2.2.D articulates the faculty's authority regarding issues of University structure.
 Under Section 2.4.C, the University Faculty Council, with leadership of the Executive Committee, will allocate authority and coordinate action in matters in which more than one faculty have an interest.
 Since membership of the UFC and the Executive Committee includes faculty government leaders of all campuses, all interests should be well represented in this process.
 The faculty constitution cannot undertake to resolve all issues where there are conflicting interests among academic units, such as those between system schools and campuses, but it does provide a framework within which those conflicts of authority can be negotiated.
 In general, authority should be allocated to the faculty that must work with the consequences of its exercise.